-Chadwick's Yew is a dwarf conifer which is primarily valued in the garden for its broadly spreading habit of growth.
-It has dark green evergreen foliage which emerges light green in spring.
-The ferny sprays of foliage remain dark green throughout the winter.
+Dwarf Golden Japanese Yew is a dwarf conifer which is primarily valued in the garden for its ornamental globe-shaped form.
+It has attractive lime green evergreen foliage which emerges yellow in spring.
+The ferny sprays of foliage are highly ornamental and remain lime green throughout the winter.